beauty

 Modern beauty is not only about power but also a market issue.

-In our evolving process to become better humans, we are actively searching for a more meaningful lifestyle.
+In our evolving process to become better humans, we are actively searching for a more meanigful lifestyle.
 Thinking about new beauty standards, expressing elegance in harmony with nature and getting rid of unhealthy beliefs are all things we need to do.

 For so long we have been brainwashed to accept plastic dolls with ultra-white teeth as a beauty ideal.
 Ultra-white teeth do not even exist in nature, not to mention doughnut lips.
 How could we believe these were human features?